aminPak/api-post-gallery/README.md

 ## Compatibility

 This plugin's compatibility has been tested with the Elementor page builder.
-While it should work well with Elementor, there may be front-end issues when using other page builders.
-We plan to address and fix these incompatibilities in future versions to ensure broad compatibility across various page builders.
+While it should work well with Elementor, there may be front-end issues when using other page builders. ​It planned to address and fix these incompatibilities in future versions to ensure broad compatibility across various page builders.

 ## Installation

-### Through WordPress Admin Dashboard
+### Uploading in WordPress Dashboard

 1. Log in to your WordPress admin dashboard.
 2. Navigate to `Plugins` > `Add New`.